 Analogy number 3.

-Sometimes we just need the problems stated a different way or described a different way to further our understanding so we can make the best decisions.
+Sometimes we just need the problems stated differently or described in a different way to further our understanding so we can make the best decisions.

 Once we got the pressure right in the tank the system has since worked flawlessly.